saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

    - In the IdP, go to the "Applications" or "Integrations" section and create a new SAML application.
    - Follow the instructions from your IdP to provide the Sauce Labs SAML metadata obtained in Step 1.
 If your IdP does not allow uploading service provider metadata, set up the integration manually using [Service Provider SAML Requirements](#service-provider-saml-requirements).
 4. Export SAML metadata of your new SAML application.
-   - It will be used to set up the SSO at Sauce Labs in [Team Management Panel](#integrating-with-sauce-labs-service-provider).
+   - It will be used to set up the SSO at Sauce Labs in [Organization Management Panel](#integrating-with-sauce-labs-service-provider).

 ### Service Provider SAML Requirements